seanofw/smile/README.md

 ### On Windows

 You will need Microsoft Visual Studio 2017.
 A ''.sln'' solution file, along with associated ''.vcxproj'' project files, is provided.

 Open the solution file and then ''Rebuild All''.
+After it has built, run the ''SmileLibTests'' project to run all of the unit tests and be certain that the interpreter was correctly built.
+The command-line executable for Smile can be found in the ''SmileRunner'' project.

 Smile on Windows can be built in Debug or Release mode, for either x86 or x64 architectures.